freeipa/ansible-freeipa/README-role.md

-`host` | List of hosts to be assigned or not assigned to the role. | no `hostgroup` | List of hostgroups to be assigned or not assigned to the role. | no `service` | List of services to be assigned or not assigned to the role. | no `action` | Work on role or member level.
+`host` | List of hosts to be assigned or not assigned to the role. | no `hostgroup` | List of hostgroups to be assigned or not assigned to the role. | no `service` | List of services to be assigned or not assigned to the role. | no `sysaccount` | List of sysaccounts to be assigned or not assigned to the role. | no `action` | Work on role or member level.
 It can be on of `member` or `role` and defaults to `role`. | no `state` | The state to ensure.
 It can be one of `present`, `absent`, default: `present`. | no